Active Schools Week

 Playground Leaders/ Playground sports equipment

-A number of 6th class boys act as playground leaders.
-They lead the boys from 2nd and 3rd class with different activities to do in the yard at lunchtime every Tuesday and Thursday.
-This has proven to be very popular with the 2nd and 3rd class students and the boys engage in different activities each week.
+A number of 6th class pupils act as playground leaders.
+They lead the pupils from 2nd and 3rd class with different activities to do in the yard at lunchtime every Tuesday and Thursday.
+This has proven to be very popular with the 2nd and 3rd class students and the pupils engage in different activities each week.